codyowl/rucksack/README.md

 # rucksack
-A simple automation tool built with golang to understand its ecosystem
+A simple automation tool built with golang to do all things "backup"

 ## usage